 A favorite of mine was the street soup vendor in Hoi An who shouted, “Vietnam!” at me when I walked by, followed by the biggest smile and most gleeful laughter I’ve ever heard, so clearly I had to eat there!
 I ended up with a soup with rice noodles, cilantro, amazing broth, and a whole shank of pork for $1.50.

 Then there were the soup ladies who would come over and add various things to my soup if they observed I wasn’t eating it right.
 It made me feel looked after.

 Can we also talk about the coffee?
 Vietnamese coffee is amazing, and typically only $1.
 It’s made with very strong coffee, sometimes mixing up to five different varieties, then mixed with sweetened condensed milk.
-In the photo below, the sweetened milk was whipped with egg yolk!
+Yum!

 Cheap vs. Expensive places in Vietnam:

 Almost everywhere was pretty cheap.
-Saigon might have been the best overall deal, with really delicious street food and reasonably tasty beer for only 50 cents.
+Ho Chi Minh City might have been the best overall deal, with really delicious street food and reasonably tasty beer for only 50 cents.
 I really have no complaints!